rnabioco/aa-tRNA-seq-pipeline/README.md

 ## Other tools

 Other CLI tools and python dependencies can be installed using conda/mamba, or manually installed.
+Make sure to activate the conda environment before running the pipeline.

 ```bash
 mamba env create -f environment.yml